Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/07_pscript_format_string.md

 becomes a decimal, other types usually return their data in a human-readable string.

-There is also another way to format text in GDScript, namely the `String.format()` method.
+There is also another way to format text in PScript, namely the `String.format()` method.
 It replaces all occurrences of a key in the string with the corresponding value.
 The method can handle arrays or dictionaries for the key/value pairs.

 Arrays can be used as key, index, or mixed style (see below examples).
 Order only matters when the index or mixed style of Array is used.

-A quick example in GDScript:
+A quick example in PScript:

 ```
 # Define a format string